Mícol's Advanced Endometrial Cancer Success Story

 So, Mícol returned to Envita to finish her treatment, using Genetically Targeted Fractionated Chemotherapy.
 This type of treatment isn't like traditional chemotherapy because it uses genetics and other personalized elements to really get at the root of the cancer and find what works best for the individual.
 There is no blanket chemotherapy that works best for everyone – everyone is different.

-After ten chemo and four targeted radiation treatments at Envita Medical Center, Mícol says she went home and "knew" her cancer was gone.
+After ten chemo and four targeted radiation treatments at Envita Medical Centers, Mícol says she went home and "knew" her cancer was gone.
 The following week, Mícol went in and told her doctors this and they listened to her.
 The doctors at Envita immediately ordered a PT scan, which revealed no cancer.

 Mícol has now been in remission for over a year.
 She says she's overjoyed that Envita made her body do all the hard work for her and as a result, she doesn't have any fear of spreading cancer that lies dormant, like after her first surgery.